 Car accidents are a leading cause of serious injury and death.
 Not only do accident victims suffer physical pain, but the outcome of an accident can lead to long-term mental, emotional, and financial hardships.

 Insurance companies work to minimize the amount they have to pay when one of their insured drivers causes an accident.
 If you’ve been hurt, you need the services of an attorney who understands car accident cases and how insurance companies operate in order to protect your rights.

 REA Law is ready to help if you’ve been injured in a car crash or other motor vehicle accident.
 Call 775-300-7594 for your complimentary consultation.
-Attorney Raymond E. Areshenko proudly serves clients in Reno, Sparks, and nearby areas of Nevada, as well as Sacramento and surrounding communities in California.
-Call 916-800-6090 for service in the Greater Sacramento area.
+Attorney Raymond E. Areshenko proudly serves clients in Reno, Sparks, and throughout Nevada.
+REA Law also has offices in Sacramento.
+Call 916-800-6090 for service in Sacramento or throughout Northern California.

 Read about the common types of car accidents and more: